777arc/textbook/content/filters.rst

    :scale: 80 %
    :align: center

 As an example of complex taps, let's go back to the filtering use-case, except this time let's say we want to receive the other signal (without having to re-tune the radio).
-That means we want a band-pass filter, but not a symmetrical one, because we only want to keep (a.k.a "pass") frequencies between around 7 kHz to 13 kHz:
+That means we want a band-pass filter, but not a symmetrical one, because we only want to keep (a.k.a "pass") frequencies between around 7 kHz to 13 kHz (we don't want to also pass -13 kHz to -7 kHz):

 .. image:: ../_static/filter_use_case6.PNG
    :scale: 70 %